eduardoamendola/CloudFormation/README.md

 * Learn possible ways to customize the cfn-init in a way that to optimize timeout periods
 * Understand how the AWS::CloudFormation::Authentication works
-* Learn how cloudformation sets up AutoScaling/LaunchConfiguration to perform migrations with zero downtime

 ### Goals